Generative AI for the AWS SRA - AWS Prescriptive Guidance

 Amazon Bedrock supports model evaluation jobs.
 You can use the results of a model evaluation job to compare model outputs, and then choose the model that best suits your downstream generative AI applications.

 You can use an automatic model evaluation job to evaluate a model's performance by using either a custom prompt dataset or a built-in dataset.
-For more information, see Creating an automatic model evaluation and Using prompt datasets in model evaluation jobs in the Amazon Bedrock documentation.
+For more information, see Create a model evaluation job and Use prompt datasets for model evaluation in the Amazon Bedrock documentation.

 Model evaluation jobs that use human workers bring human input from employees or subject matter experts to the evaluation process.